Practical Notebook for Asking AI the Right Way

 2. Fixed code (show before/after together)

-Key point: Code + error message + occurrence situation + desired output format.
-These four things are necessary for a proper answer.
+Code + error message + occurrence situation + desired output format.
+With these four things, the answer's direction narrows.

 [Code]